Flying Tigers 69th DRS Association in support of Chennault Aviation Academies proudly shares several opportunities to support the aviation community.

 - Preparation for FAA A&P certification testing

-- Graduates are eligible to transfer credits to Purdue Global for undergraduate degree program
+- Graduates are eligible to transfer credits to Purdue Global for an AA degree program

 - Graduates with FAA Certification in A&P will be eligible to interview with Chennault Aviation Academy or Chennault Aviation Maintenance Services for job opportunities.